federgraph/RiggVar-RG38/README.md

 ## Contributions

-Contribution are welcome.
+Contributions are welcome.
 Lots of work to do.